eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-sma.md

 ---
-title: Adapter Device for Smart Meters in Austria
+title: Data Source for Smart Meters in Austria
 order: 1
 hiddenInSidebar: true
 ---

-The [Smart Meter Adapter](https://oesterreichsenergie.at/smart-meter) developed by Oesterreichs Energie is an Adapter Device that supports smart meters in **Austria**.
-This Adapter Device is shown below.
+The [Smart Meter Adapter](https://oesterreichsenergie.at/smart-meter) developed by Oesterreichs Energie is an Data Source that supports smart meters in **Austria**.
+This Data Source is shown below.

 ![](./figures/smart-meter-adapter.jpg)